cecelia001/BookList/README.md

 ## Possible Future Extensions
+- New view for books that have been completed
 - Rate books
 - List books in alphabetical order by title or author
 - Search books function